 May God give us the grace to be prepared at all times for the day of his coming to us.
 Amen.

-I wish a grace-filled day.
-It is well with you.
+Have a grace-filled day.
+Peace be with you.